- Who We Are

 From time to time, grants are awarded from the Foundation’s field-of-interest funds, which were created by donors who wanted to support a specific purpose, population, or geographic region.
 To view a list of our field-of-interest funds, click here.

-The Community Foundation will soon be offering a grant catalog, which is a crowdfunding opportunity for your organization’s projects and programs.
+Just as we receive more requests than we can fund on our own, we know there are projects and programs that need funding that are not always covered by foundation support.
+The Community Foundation will soon be offering a grant catalog, which is a crowdfunding opportunity for your organization’s projects and programs, where the community can see the requests and donate.
 To be listed in the grant catalog, organizations will be asked to submit an application.
-Contact Judi Orr for more information by calling (260) 982-4824 or emailing firstname.lastname@example.org.
+Contact Sam McFadden for more information by calling (260) 982-4824 or emailing firstname.lastname@example.org

 © 2021 Community Foundation of Wabash County.
 All rights reserved.